usun813/temp/README.md

-# For Data Journalism Final Subject
+# For final task of Data Journalism in the media department